 Directors and Officers liability insurance policies cover the financial liabilities that directors face if they commit mistakes in discharging their duties.
-Due to their mistakes, they might be held responsible by third parties who suffer the financial consequences of such mistakes.
-As such, third parties might file a lawsuit against the directors and officers of an organisation.
+The third parties who suffer the financial consequences of such mistakes hold them responsible for the financial losses.
+Accordingly, the third parties might file a lawsuit against the directors and officers of an organisation.
 A D & O policy covers such lawsuits.

-Directors and officers claims arise in any of the following instances –
+Directors and officers claims can arise if the company:

-- If the company files for insolvency or bankruptcy and the directors pay the settlements to third parties or incur litigation costs.
+- Files for insolvency or bankruptcy and the directors pay the settlements to third parties or incur litigation costs.

-- If the company pays the settlement and litigation costs on behalf of its directors and officers
+- Pays the settlement and litigation costs on behalf of its directors and officers.

-- If the company suffers claims against the securities issued by it
+- Suffers claims against the securities issued by it

 Additional Read: Why you need a D & O policy?

 Thus, a D&O liability insurance policy covers the defence costs incurred in a lawsuit as well as the settlement payable to third parties.
-However, when it comes to the amount of claim, there are some factors that should be considered.
+However, the amount of claims depends on some factors.
 These factors are as follows –

 The sum insured is the maximum liability that the insurance company covers.
-Based on the sum insured the premium amount is determined.
-You have the choice of the sum insured which is, then, underwritten by the insurance company and allowed to you based on your risk level.
+The insurer calculates the premium amount on the basis of the sum insured.
+You can select the sum insured, which the insurance company then underwrites.
+Your risk level will decide the sum insured allowed.
 If the sum insured is high, the coverage for defence costs and legal settlements would be high and vice-versa.
 So, how much defence costs would be covered by your D&O policy would depend directly on your sum insured.

-Under the different coverage benefits, including coverage for defence costs, there might be sub-limits imposed by the insurance company.
-If there are sub-limits, the coverage would be restricted to such limits.
-Even if the limit of indemnity is higher, defence costs more than the sub-limit would not be covered.
+Under the different coverage benefits, including the coverage for defence costs, the insurance company might impose sub-limits.
+Such limits restrict the coverage.
+Thus, even if the limit of indemnity is higher, the policy would not cover the defence costs more than the sub-limit.

 There are deductibles applicable in directors and officers claims.
-Deductibles represent the portion of the claim which is paid by the policyholder.
-Thus, in case of directors and officers claims for defence costs, the claim would be reduced by the deductible applicable under the policy.
+Deductibles is the amount of the claim which the policyholder pays.
+Thus, in the case of directors and officers claims for defence costs, the deductibles that are applicable under the policy would reduce the claim.

-These factors would determine how much defence costs would be covered by D&O liability insurance.
-However, you can customize the sum insured and the limit of indemnity.
-Moreover, by comparing different D&O plans available in the market, you can choose a policy where sub-limits and deductibles are negligible and enjoy higher coverage for defence costs.
+Therefore, all these factors determine the extent of coverage of defence costs by the D&O liability insurance.
+However, you can customise the sum insured and the limit of indemnity.
+Moreover, by comparing different D&O plans available in the market, you can choose a policy where sub-limits and deductibles are negligible.
+This will allow you to enjoy higher coverage for defence costs.